ggcarvalho/IN1076_Capstone/README.md

         pip install functools

-There are two Python 3.x files, `image.py` and `proc_image.py`,  the former containing all the implementation needed and a test client, while the latter is the main application.
+There are two Python 3.x files, `image.py` and `proc_image.py`,  the former containing all the methods implemented and a test client, while the latter is the main application.

 ### Disclaimer

 The program is not optimized, performance-wise.
-Therefore, for sufficiently large pictures, this process takes a while.

 ## Using the program